E language: Phonology

-Like most Southeast Asian languages, including Tai and the varieties of Chinese, E is tonal.
+Like many Mainland Southeast Asian languages, including Tai and the varieties of Chinese, E is tonal.
 The language is described as having seven tones, with the seventh varying allophonically with the length of the vowel it is attached to.
 With numbers ranging from 1 to 5, with 1 being the lowest tone and 5 the highest, the contours of the various tones in E are as follows.

 Grammar and lexicon

 E is usually classified as a mixed language deriving ultimately from the Tai-Kadai and Sino-Tibetan families, which both inhabit southern China and Southeast Asia.
 Some non-Chinese scholars, however, consider it a Tai-Kadai language with Chinese influence.
 Whatever its classification, the grammar resembles that of the Tai branch of Tai-Kadai.
 E's grammatical features appear to be a mix of Northern Zhuang, Mulam, and Kam.
 The Caolan language of Vietnam also displays many similarities with E.

 The vocabulary, however, is mostly Chinese, based on Guiliu and the Tuguai variant of Pinghua.
 Out of the 2,000 most commonly used E words, only about 200 are of Tai-Kadai origin.
 E also inherits elements of these Chinese dialects' phonology and compound word formation.
 E morphology is primarily analytic, with concepts such as negation expressed with auxiliary words (pat6, m2) and no pronominal agreement.

 In its pronouns, E distinguishes for person between first, second, and third; in number between singular and plural; and, in the case of the first-person plural, between inclusive and exclusive we.
 E does not, however, make distinctions for grammatical gender.